-In this article, we will help you identify and track important KPIs and metrics that reflect how your email campaigns perform so that you can take corrective action wherever required.
+In this article, we will help you identify and track important email marketing campaign KPIs and metrics that reflect how your email marketing campaigns perform so that you can take corrective action wherever required.
 Let us dive in.

 How do you track KPIs for email marketing?

-A KPI or a Key Performance Indicator measures your campaign performance against set objectives.
+A KPI or a Key Performance Indicator measures your email marketing campaign performance against set objectives.

-You do not need to feel overwhelmed if you have not previously worked with email marketing.
+You do not need to feel overwhelmed if you have not previously worked with email marketing campaigns.
 We are here to guide you.
-Take a look at the 8 most common KPIs that all email marketers need to start tracking:
+Take a look at the 8 most common email marketing campaign KPIs that all email marketers need to start tracking:

 Email open rate

-Email open rate is probably the most basic metric every marketer needs to look at.
+Email open rate is probably one of the most basic email KPIs every marketer needs to look at.
 It defines the total number of emails that were opened divided by the total number of emails that were sent, excluding bounces.

 Pro tip: Use A/B testing and experiment with different subject lines.